Blog Layout

 Overall the trip took in starting in Brisbane with a dry season in Far North Queensland, spending the Aussie winter in the Northern Territory, the Spring and Autumn in Northern Western Australian and summer down in the southern part of the state.

+Planning the trip was all about the weather, avoiding the wet season(s) and the build-up to it.
+The humidity in some areas at these times is intense.
 While on the Larapinta Trail in Alice Springs, Nathaniel did not realise his sleeping mat was cut on a rock and the sleeping bag was not as warm as it could have been.

+The howling of dingos and scuttling of mice keep Nathaniel firmly awake!
 Even having a mouse join him in the sleeping bag.
 Despite this, the sunrise on the trail was superb, unforgettable in fact.

-Wildlife is promised with abundance on these trips as is swimming with Whale Sharks and turtles, diving, snorkelling and seeing many many Emus.
+Wildlife is promised with abundance on t hese trips as is swimming with Whale Sharks and turtles, diving, snorkelling and seeing many many Emus.

 Nathaniel’s top three spots were a canoe trip through Katherine Gorge, a visit to the Litchfield and Kakadu National Parks and Exmouth in North West Western Australia (this can however get incredibly busy).